 Start by setting up an account with SP Services, which deals with all of your basic utilities: electricity, water and gas.
 (Here’s a comprehensive guide!)

 With that said, home sweet home!

-Even without a property agent, finding a rental property to call home is just a couple of steps away.
+Even without a property agent, finding a rental property to call home in Singapore is just a couple of steps away.
 Time to start home-hunting on Carousell!